Tuning Thermal Conductivity and Electron-Phonon Interactions in Carbon and Boron Nitride Moir\'e Diamanes via Twist Angle Manipulation: Results and discussion

 \subsection{MTP validation}

 The MTP was validated by comparing the forces predicted by the MTP for the AIMD trajectory snapshots with the values obtained by the DFT-AIMD simulation.
-The phonon band structures, group velocities, and heat capacities calculated with DFT and MTP for the structures with 0$^{\circ}$ twist angle were also compared.
-The results are shown in Figs.~\ref{fig:mtp_valid} and \ref{fig:CH-mtp_valid}, where one can clearly see that the MTP reproduces the forces and phonon properties remarkably well, demonstrating excellent agreement with the DFT results.
+The phonon band structures, group velocities, and heat capacities calculated with DFT and MTP for all Dn$\theta$ and BNn$\theta$ Moir\'e diamanes were also compared.
+The results are shown in Figs.~\ref{fig:mtp_valid} - \ref{fig:CH-phonons_21_27} and Figs. S14 - S17, where one can clearly see that the MTP reproduces the forces and phonon properties remarkably well, demonstrating excellent agreement with the DFT results.

-The absence of imaginary frequencies obtained with the MTP for all three structures (see Figs. \ref{fig:phonons_21_27} and \ref{fig:CH-phonons_21_27}) indicates the dynamical stability of the considered Moir\'e lattices.
 Thus, the actively trained MTPs correctly describe the interatomic interactions in the BNn$\theta$ and Dn$\theta$ structures.